-Our district has moved on from its chequered past.
-Although the memory of what happened may still be fresh for some of you, we can report that Kaipara District Council has been steadily building a positive reputation disproportionate to its size within Northland and nationally.

-We are attracting support from Government and have attracted a capable team of staff with the necessary skills to deliver our progressive work programme.
+Kaipara District Council has started the new decade positively, freed of challenges of the past.
+Stable governance, clear management efficiencies and steady and prudent financial management have seen improvements build on improvements.
+In recent years Kaipara District Council has been steadily building a positive reputation within Northland and nationally.
+We are attracting support from the Government and additional capable staff with the necessary skills to deliver our progressive work programme.
 That's the benefit of a having a good reputation and offering great work in a beautiful district!

 Although those times are well and truly behind us, we still carry a legacy from that extended period when there was little investment in infrastructure.
-We cannot address many years of underinvestment all at once.
+In addition to the financial implications, there are historical gaps in our knowledge of our assets.
+What we know about our pipes, roads and other hard assets has steadily improved over recent years and we continue to build the picture of our vast networks as record keeping improves.
+Importantly, we cannot address many years of underinvestment all at once.

-For the next three years we're proposing to focus on getting right the basics of what Council should do.
-We want to commit to investing in maintenance and infrastructure so we can rely on our services without risk of failure.
+For the next three years we propose to focus on getting the basics of what Council should do right.
+We commit to investing in maintenance and infrastructure so we can rely on our services without risk of failure.

 Climate change is the biggest environmental challenge and one of the most significant issues we face today.
-Kaipara is already feeling the effects of a changing climate.
+Kaipara District is already feeling the effects of a changing climate.
 We have experienced cyclones and heavy rainfall, flooding, coastal inundation and erosion, and seasonal rainfall changes and drought.
 Extreme weather events and natural hazards impact our homes, villages and towns, our amenities and infrastructure, our work and our primary industries, our health and wellbeing, and the nature, land and water that surrounds us.
 These impacts are projected to become more severe and more frequent as the climate continues to change and as sea levels rise.